Therapy Brands announces Chris Kalb as the General Manager/ Vice President of Operations for TheraNest, MyClientsPlus and Jituzu

 Chris brings more than 20 years' experience in executive leadership, strategy, innovation, market analysis, data science, intelligent automation, product management and agile software development.

-Most recently, Chris served as Senior Vice President, Business Ventures and Innovation at The University of Chicago, where he managed all corporate strategic investments, shifted corporate culture, developed and launched over a dozen successful products and added four new client categories for business growth and diversification.
+Most recently, Chris served as Senior Vice President, Business Ventures and Innovation at NORC at The University of Chicago, where he managed all corporate strategic investments, shifted corporate culture, developed and launched over a dozen successful products and added four new client categories for business growth and diversification.

 "We are excited Chris has joined the Therapy Brands family," said Vickie Westmark, Chief Operating Officer at Therapy Brands.
 "His extensive product innovation and development background adds incredible value to our team, and we look forward to the impact his leadership will have on our brands."